Syria strikes: what we know - Journal du Cameroun

 – Who used what –

-US, British and French naval and air assets took part in the pre-dawn strikes.
+US, British and French naval and air assets took part in the pre-dawn strikes that saw 105 missiles launched.

-The Pentagon said the USS Monterey, a Ticonderoga-class cruiser, fired 30 Tomahawk cruise missiles from the Red Sea while the USS Laboon, an Arleigh Burke-class destroyer, fired seven.
+The US Tomahawk missiles came in part from the Red Sea, where the USS Monterey and the USS Laboon were located.

-Meanwhile, the Burke-class destroyer the USS Higgins fired 23 Tomahawks from the Gulf, and in the eastern Mediterranean, the Virginia-class submarine the USS John Warner fired six Tomahawks.
+Additionally, the USS Higgins destroyer fired Tomahawks from the Gulf, and the USS John Warner submarine launched them from the eastern Mediterranean.

-In the air, two B-1 bombers accompanied by fighters launched 19 Joint Air-to-surface Standoff Missiles (JASSMs).
+In the air, two US B-1 bombers accompanied by fighters launched 19 Joint Air-to-Surface Standoff Missiles (JASSMs).

-On the French side of the mission, the Languedoc, a Fremm multi-mission frigate in the Mediterranean, fired three missiles on the two Homs sites.
+On the French side of the mission, the Languedoc, a Fremm multi-mission frigate in the Mediterranean, fired missiles along with Rafale fighter jets.

-The other nine missiles were fired from Rafale fighter jets — a total of nine planes were deployed from French bases.

-The British fired eight Storm Shadow missiles from a combination of Tornados and Typhoons.
+The British meanwhile fired Storm Shadow missiles from a combination of Tornados and Typhoons.

 The strike was about twice the size of a US operation against an Assad air base last year, in which 59 Tomahawk missiles were fired.